theobald-software/theobald-software.github.io/content/_en/erpconnect-services/sap-integration-nintex/nintex-integration-sharepoint/nintex-workflow-custom-actions/error_handling.md

 **Error Handling**

 As of ERPConnect Services Version 1.10.0, dedicated *Error Handling* is supported for all custom actions.
-This makes it possible to record and start errors that occur during the execution of the action.
-An error in the action does not cause the workflow to terminate.
+This makes it possible to capture errors that occur during the execution of the action.
+An error in the action does not cause the workflow to terminate then.

 ![ECS-Nintex-WorkflowAction_ErrorHandling](/img/content/ECS-Nintex-WorkflowAction_ErrorHandling.jpg){:class="img-responsive"}